 Cons: Higher price, heavier, difficult LATCH installation

-The chart below is a comparison of overall scores for all of the infant car seats we tested in this review.
+Below is a comparison graph showing the overall scores of each seat we tested in this review.
 The Recaro Performance Coupe is shown in blue.

 The sections below provide details on how the Recaro performed in tests for each metric.
 Metric scores were used to calculate overall scores.